-In 2010, the airline introduces a new airliner configuration, now capable of carrying more passengers (but offering smaller legroom).
+In 2010, the airline introduces a new airliner configuration, now capable of carrying more passengers (but offering a smaller seat pitch).
 The airline delivers the same number of passengers but uses less aircraft, substantially reducing the airlines operating and maintenance costs.
+The fixed inputs for this service have now changed as part of this reconfiguration.
 As part of the introduction of the new seating configuration, the observed price changes to £126.
-This price drop is confirmed with the airline as being solely attributable to the change in seat pitch.
+This price drop is confirmed as being solely attributable to the extra seats available on the service.
 Total turnover for this Cardiff-Dublin product in 2010 is £5,250,000.